 Register through ULSAT for LLB Admissions 2019 | Scholarships Available

 Before we begin to discuss the CLAT preparation tips, let us get an overview of the most-sought after national level law entrance examination.

-CLAT is an online test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 20 National Law Universities (NLUs).
+CLAT is an offline test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 20 National Law Universities (NLUs).
 The admission test is administered every year by an NLU on a rotational-basis as per their establishment year.
 While CLAT 2019 is to be held by National University of Odisha (NLUO) Cuttack, CLAT 2020 will be conducted by National University of Study and Research in Law (NUSRL) Ranchi.

-The online CLAT has 200 questions of one mark each.
+The offline CLAT has 200 questions of one mark each.
 The questions will be of objective nature having multiple-choice answer options.
 The candidates will be required to choose the best among those given.
 The CLAT paper follows a negative marking policy under which 0.25 marks will be deducted from the total score.

 How to prepare for CLAT from Class 11